wp-plugins/ultimate-auction/README.txt

 	12. Email notifications to bidders for placing bids
     13. Email notification to Admin for all activity
     14. Email Sent for Payment Alerts
-	15. Outbid Email sent to all bidders who has been outbidded.
+	15. Outbid Email sent to all bidders who has been outbid.
 	16. Count Down Timer for auctions.
-	17. Lightbox feature to display auction images and Much more...
+	17. Lightbox feature to display auction images
+	18. Ability to Cancel last bid and Much more...

  = Display Features =